n1md7/indexeddb-promise/README.md

 ### .selectAll(): Promise

-Gets all the data from db and returns promise with response data
+Gets all the data from db and returns connection with response data

 ### .selectByIndex(indexName: string, valueToMatch: string): Promise

-Gets data from the db and returns promise with response data
+Gets data from the db and returns connection with response data

 ### .selectByPk(pKey: string): Promise

-Has one parameter `pkey` as primaryKey and returns promise with data
+Has one parameter `pkey` as primaryKey and returns connection with data

 ### .select({...}): Promise